openmessaging/openmessaging-cpp-jni/doc/JNI_RunJavaCode.md

 `GetStaiticMethodID` and `GetMethodID` is employed for static and member method respectively.
 Both of them takes 3 parameters: class, method name, and [method signature](https://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/types.html).
 Take **()V** for example, **V** here indicates the return type is **void**; **()** hints the method takes no parameter.

+To call a Java method, JNI provides a collection of methods to choose.
+If the method is static, choose those matching patter of CallStaticXXXMethodID; If the method returns primitive types, say int, then Call[Static]IntMethodID; If class type, then Call[Static]ObjectMethodID.